pdtournament/pdtournament/README.md

 * On each turn, the bot must output either `Cooperate` or `Defect` within 5 seconds, otherwise `Defect` will be automatically chosen.
 Throwing an Exception (for any reason) will also be treated as a `Defect`.
+* Each bot will play one match against all other bots and against itself, where a match consists of 100 rounds of the prisoner's dilemma.
+The winner of the tournament is the bot with the highest combined score from all matches (the payoff matrix is shown below).
 * You can import and use anything from the Haskell 2010 standard libraries (i.e.  [base](http://hackage.haskell.org/package/base)) with the exception of the unsafe modules and the FFI.
 You are also encouraged to use the functions